tliron/creel/README.md

 Note how lovely it is that you can include everything in your single `build.xml` file.
 (Still, if you prefer a separate file, the task supports loading a `creel.properties` as with the command line tool.)

 The task purposely does not run again if it was already completed successfully.
-If you've made modifications to your `build.xml` and want the task to run again, then you should delete the Creel state file and all installed artifacts.
-This is likely what you'd do normally when your "clean" task runs.
+If you've made want the task to run again, then you should run the clean task.

-See the [online documentation](http://threecrickets.com/api/java/creel/index.html?com/threecrickets/creel/ant/RunTask.html) for all available task attributes.
+See the [online documentation](http://threecrickets.com/api/java/creel/index.html?com/threecrickets/creel/ant/package-summary.html) for all available tasks and attributes.

 Rules